MoJeeza/Getting-and-Cleaning-Data-Assignment/CodeBook.md

-***The following table shows variables that were extracted from the original dataset (features.txt) and the X_train/test.txt files to complete the final part of this assignment from the original dataset.***

 #####For Part 2 of the assignment we were asked to " Extract only the measurements on the mean and standard deviation for each measurement. "
 For that, the variables I selected were those with either "mean" or "std" mentioned in their names.
 The variable names were cleaned and made more readable by performing the following:
 -	removing all the "()"